• Skip to main content

 My youngest outgrew a size of clothing during the height of our pandemic shutdown.
 She was able to wear big sister’s hand-me-downs, but I was stuck with three garbage bags of clothes with no plan to get them out of our house.

-Pre-pandemic, I would have taken the outgrown clothes to a kids’ consignment shop.
-For any clothes not purchased, I would immediately take to the local charity’s donation center.
+When my kids were little, I took their outgrown clothes to a kids’ consignment shop.
+For any clothes not purchased, I would immediately take them to the local charity’s donation center.

 I could not sell the clothes or give them to the local donation center while they were closed.